Internships and Jobs

 CS Proctors are undergraduate assistants who provide classroom support to faculty with such duties as grading, holding lab hours, and preparing course materials.
-Proctoring a course provides students with a monthly salary, the potential for tuition assistance, and the opportunity to really learn CS course material outside the typical classroom experience.
+Proctoring a course provides students with hourly pay, and the opportunity to really learn CS course material outside the typical classroom experience.
 Proctors get paid to share their knowledge with other students.

 Honors Colloquium Mentors

 UT's Annual Honors Colloquium occurs each Summer.
 This annual event brings several hundred talented high school students to our campus each July.
 Each spring we seek UT students who would be strong candidates for the position of student mentor.
 Application information for the Annual Honors Colloquium will be available in the Spring.

 Would you like a chance to stay in Austin for the summer?
 Then perhaps you'd like to be an Orientation Advisor for freshman orientation.
 The deadline to apply is in November.